Updated: 11th February 2021

 It is a good way to release cash in an emergency, satisfying HMRC’s tax requirements and giving you breathing space to bring your company’s finances under control again.

-This is a good option if you have several unsecured creditors pressuring you alongside HMRC.
+A Company Voluntary Arrangement (CVA) may be a suitable option for viable companies who have several unsecured creditors pressuring you alongside HMRC.
 It is a formal agreement to pay debts over a longer period of time, and can include tax arrears.

 Several payments are condensed into a single monthly repayment, which has the effect of freeing up cash immediately.
 It can be the catalyst for positive change in companies struggling under the pressure of debt.